 Co-location: One Cell Tower Antenna on a Utility Pole Becomes Many

-A major problem is that once a cell tower is placed on a public utility pole or other structure it becomes, according to the 1996 Telecommunications Act, an “eligible facility’ structure and other antenna equipment can be added if it does not create a “substantial change”.
+A major problem about approving one or a group of cell antenna, is that once a cell tower is placed on a public utility pole or other structure it becomes, according to the 1996 Telecommunications Act, an “eligible facility’ structure and other antenna equipment can be added if it does not create a “substantial change”.
 This is a vague term and cities hesitate to deny collocation of antennas due to threat of lawsuit.
 In addition, other carriers can request to have their antennas on each pole and plea “discrimination” if their antenna are denied.

 New City Rules: Stronger for Citizens or For Industry?

 Although a few cities have proposed municipal code changes to streamline the process and make it easier for industry to place the cell towers, others such as Palos Verdes have chosen to strengthen theirs for increased public input.
 See Palos Verdes, California Wireless Technology Facilities Ordinance June 2017.
 Hempstead, Long Island has also led the way for other municipalities to regulate cell antenna and wireless telecommunications equipment in their city ordinance.
 Although it was not able to have specific setbacks from schools or homes, the law asks for significant proof from cellular service providers to establish the need for new cell towers (significant gap in coverage) and also ensures that approved wireless communications equipment is located in areas that minimize negative impacts on local communities by mandating a special use permit in residential neighborhoods (section 142.6).